How to Track Form Submissions Without Google Analytics

 GA4's Consent Mode can model some missing data, but requires 1,000+ daily consenting users to activate.
 Most small and mid-sized sites never qualify.

-For a deeper look at how privacy regulation affects analytics data, see our GDPR compliance overview and our complete privacy-friendly analytics guide.
+For a closer look at how privacy law shapes analytics data, see our GDPR compliance overview and our complete privacy-friendly analytics guide.

 How cookieless analytics solve the form tracking problem

-Instead of storing a cookie on the visitor's device, these tools create a temporary identifier on the server side.
-The formula looks something like this:
+They don't drop a cookie on the visitor's device.
+Instead they build a short-lived identifier on the server.
+The formula looks roughly like this:

 Form tracking coverage: cookie-based vs. cookieless